HalimKaya/Videos-Time-Study/README.md

 Installation
 Prerequisites
 Ensure you have Python installed along with the following dependencies:
-"""pip install pyqt5 openpyxl matplotlib pandas""" Usage
+"pip install pyqt5 openpyxl matplotlib pandas"
+Usage
 1. Run the application by executing: python main.py